Physically-based Lighting Generation for Robotic Manipulation: Introduction

+\textit{Can we generate lighting that approximates real-world variations to reduce costly data collection for robotic manipulation?}

-In this paper, we propose the \textbf{first framework that applies physically-based inverse rendering for geometry- and material-aware lighting augmentation for imitation learning from real-world demonstrations in robotic manipulation}.
-Our contributions are fourfold: \begin{itemize} \item \textbf{Modular Integration. } We adopt an inverse rendering module~\citep{wang2025materialist} to decompose a single demonstration frame into geometric and material properties, which are then used by a rendering module to simulate new lighting on the decomposed properties.
+To tackle this, we propose \textbf{\textit{RoLight}}, the first framework that leverages physically-based inverse rendering for \textbf{ro}botic scene \textbf{light}ing generation.
+Inverse rendering is introduced for explicit modeling of geometric and material information in existing real-world human demonstrations for simulating accurate light-material interactions.
+Our contributions are fourfold: \begin{itemize} \item \textbf{Modular Integration. } We adopt an inverse rendering module~\cite{wang2025materialist} to decompose a single demonstration frame into geometric and material properties, which are then used by a rendering module to simulate new lighting on the decomposed properties.